joditivis/joditivis/README.md

 ---

 ## About:
-A simple portfolio webpage created with HTML5, CSS3, Bootstrap, Materialize, JavaScript, jQuery, and Firebase Database
+A simple portfolio webpage created with HTML5, CSS3, Bootstrap, Materialize, JavaScript, jQuery, and Formspree

 ---